 LINGERIE FINDINGS/CORSETRY ACCESSORIES

 Sells black lingerie findings, eyelets, grommets, push-up pads, corset laces...a great site.
 I made a garter belt with supplies I bought from them and was delighted with the merchandise and the service.
-Thanks to Jenny Dagostaro for finding them.
+Thanks to Jenny D. for finding them.
+Comparison shopping here is a bit inconvenient as prices are listed only on the price list, not with the items...you can't have everything.

 FEATHERS

 We bought some coque feathers for a Frank floorshow headdress from them; very cheap; shipped quickly and the feathers look nice.
 Feathers are sold by type, size and color.
-They also sell marabou feather trim, which I'll consider next time I need it if the local stores no longer carry it, and chandelle feather trim (for floorshow gloves), in addition to the usual chandelle feather boas and other interesting items such as ostrich feather fans, etc.
+They also sell marabou feather trim and chandelle feather trim (for floorshow gloves), in addition to the usual chandelle feather boas and other interesting items such as ostrich feather fans,

 MOSTLY EDDIE STUFF